up42/docs/source/getting-started/first-block.rst

 At the very least, a block should output a ``/tmp/output/data.json`` file, consisting of a GeoJSON ``FeatureCollection`` object.

-For a full description of how to work with this data, see the `data transfer format <data-transfer-format>`_ section.
+For a full description of how to work with this data, see the :ref:`data transfer format <data-transfer-format>` section.

 Writing the manifest